Our mission to give our patients the best and most advanced dental care possible.

 Depending on the age of your child, he or she will either be given a lap-examination (where your baby’s head will rest on our doctor’s lap while their body is on your lap) or a regular exam in the doctor’s chair.

 We request that you complete our First Visit Forms prior to arriving for your appointment.
 This helps our office keep your and everyone else’ scheduled visit on time.

 Dr. Milton, Dr. Brittany and Dr. Christi are pediatric dentists, specializing in the treatment and prevention of dental disease, as well as the overall oral health of children.
 Through extra years of schooling, training, experience, and certification, a pediatric dentist is uniquely qualified to treat the dental needs of infants, children, adolescents and those with special health care needs.

 A pediatric patient not only has a different dentition than adults but he/she may have specific dental and behavioral needs that are unique to a child.
 These needs may include dental sealants, fluoride applications or home treatments, or just simply education in oral hygiene.
 In addition to treating existing dental problems, our office focuses on prevention through patient and parent education.
 Our mission is to provide all of the educational tools necessary for our patients to enjoy a cavity-free future.

 This includes proper brushing, flossing and eating habits, ideal fluoride levels and the use of pit and fissure sealants.
 We strive to provide a fun, educational environment where children learn about the importance of good dental hygiene.

 This includes children’s fillings, crowns and prosthesis, including treatment of the often devastating nursing bottle decay.
-Dr. Milton and Dr. Tania are committed to discussing all options before these procedures and answering all questions you may have.
+Dr. Milton and Dr. Brittany are committed to discussing all options before these procedures and answering all questions you may have.
 Always working for the goal of a healthy smile is her priority.